 Eliminate Common Causes of Pressure Drop

 You can check for pressure drop using a simple pressure gauge, which you can pick up for about $10 at a local hardware store.
-Check pressure at various points in your system, including the point where each machine is connected, and see where you are experiencing unexplained drops in pressure.
+Check pressure at various points in your system, including the point where each machine is connected, and see where you are experiencing unexplained drops in pressure in your manufacturing plant.
 This must be done while you are in production, so you get an accurate picture of what is happening across the plant during normal operations.
 Once you have pinpointed where in your plant you are experiencing excessive pressure drop, you can start looking for the culprits.

 Aire Tip: You may be able to get compressed air leaks fixed for free through the Fix-it-Now Leak Repair program.

 If you have a pressure drop problem you can’t locate, see if you can find an old overlooked filter somewhere in the lines.
 Sometimes, when air compressor piping is rerouted, old filters are left in place and forgotten.
 Over time, these filters become blocked with debris.
-Removing unnecessary filters left in the lines could solve your problem.
+Removing unnecessary or redundant filters, along with maintaining properly sized and clean filtration, can restore optimal pressure and unlock energy savings throughout the plant.

 Excessive Use of Quick Couplings